 Additional reference material for added context and support.

-Fick, Carolyn E. The Making of Haiti: the Saint Domingue Revolution from Below (Knoxville: the University of Tennessee Press, 1990).
-250 pages.
+Fick, Carolyn E. The Making of Haiti: The Saint Domingue Revolution from Below.
+Knoxville: University of Tennessee Press, 1990.

 Geggus, David Patrick.
-Haitian Revolutionary Studies (Bloomington: Indiana University Press, 2002).
-220 pages.
+Haitian Revolutionary Studies.
+Bloomington: Indiana University Press, 2002.

 Rouse, Irving.
-The Tainos: Rise and Decline of the People Who Greeted Columbus (New Haven: Yale University Press, 1992).
-172 pages.
+The Tainos: Rise and Decline of the People Who Greeted Columbus.
+New Haven: Yale University Press, 1992.